UK Mentorship

 Senior Lecturer in Publishing – Oxford Brookes University

-Polly Silk (she/her) has over a decade of experience in international rights sales and children’s and educational publishing, most recently working as Acting Head of Rights at Oxford University Press’s Education division.
+Polly Silk (she/her) has over a decade of experience in international rights sales and children’s and education publishing, most recently working as Acting Head of Rights at Oxford University Press’s Education division.
 She is now a Senior Lecturer in Publishing at Oxford Brookes University, where she teaches on undergraduate and postgraduate courses and runs the MA in Publishing Media.
-In 2023 she was the recipient of the Brookes Union Outstanding Teaching for Employability Award.
+IN 2023 she was the recipient of the Brookes Union Outstanding Teaching for Employability Award.
 She is also a former Chair of Oxford Publishing Society (OPuS) and the Society of Young Publishers Oxford branch.

 Charles Catton